JavFuertes/RAIL/README.md

 \end{aligned}
 $$

-Evaluating the **Ballast stiffness** samples through a lognormal disitribution with parameters from **TABLE 1** with as well not presented but evaluated kurtosis parameter of 0.2443 we obtain,
+Evaluating the **Ballast stiffness** samples through a lognormal distribution with parameters from **TABLE 1** with as well not presented but evaluated kurtosis parameter of 0.2443 we obtain,

 $$
 \begin{aligned}